beeauvin/folklore/readme.md

 # folklore

-Folklore provides two essential types for writing more reliable TypeScript: `Maybe` for handling optional values and `Result` for managing errors without exceptions.
+Folklore provides two essential types for writing more reliable TypeScript: `Optional` for handling optional values and `Result` for managing errors without exceptions.

 ## Installation